tbm/homepage/pages/debian/kirkwood/openrd/uboot-upgrade.md

 <li>

-USB: First of all, copy the U-Boot binary `u-boot.kwb` to a USB stick formatted with the FAT filesystem.
+USB: First of all, copy the U-Boot binary <code>u-boot.kwb</code> to a USB stick formatted with the FAT filesystem.
 Then plug the USB stick into your plug computer, connect the serial console and type the following commands: